Our Mission and Vision

 The phrase 'bread and roses' comes from a speech by suffragist and workers' rights activist Helen Todd in the early 1900s.
 In her speech, Helen called for "bread for all, and roses too," meaning that workers deserve not only fair wages, but dignified working conditions.

 Know a woman who is making a difference in our union?
-Nominate her for a 2024 Bread and Roses Award!
-The nomination form will be available soon.
+Nominate her for a 2026 Bread and Roses Award!
+Fill out the nomination form.

 Prairie School for Union Women (PSUW)